List of districts of Delhi

-There are eleven administrative or revenue districts in Delhi, India, all of which fall under the Delhi division.
-Each of these revenue district is headed by a District Magistrate (DM) also called Deputy Commissioner (DC), who reports to the Divisional Commissioner who is ex-officio Director of Civil Defence, Inspector General of Stamps and Registration and Additional Chief Secretary/Principal Secretary/Secretary of Revenue Department of Delhi (as may be the case).
-These 11 districts are divided into 33 sub-divisions of Delhi, each headed by a Sub-Divisional Magistrate (SDM).
+There are 13 administrative or revenue districts in Delhi, India, all of which fall under the Delhi division.
+Each of these revenue districts is headed by a District Magistrate (DM) also called Deputy Commissioner (DC), These 13 districts are divided into 39 sub-divisions of Delhi, each headed by a Sub-Divisional Magistrate (SDM).
+The district administration of Delhi is the enforcement department for all kinds of the Government of Delhi's policies and exercises supervisory powers over numerous other functionaries of the government.